Lake Granbury Medical Center Ratings

 Quality of Care - Mortality Rate

 How well does Lake Granbury Medical Center save lives?
-22% worse than the national average, based on the overall mortality rate for critical illnesses.
+4% better than the national average, based on the overall mortality rate for critical illnesses.

 Infectious Disease at Lake Granbury Medical Center